gildedhipbone/prop_painter/README.md

  gif
 You can change the base scale of an asset, as well as introduce random rotation and scale.
 You can also make the asset align to the surface normal. gif

+ ## Possible Future Features
+* Support more formats
+* Grid & snap support
+* Drag and drop on tabs
+* Move/copy props from one tab to another
+* Option to automatically populate tabs and props based on folder structure